 Who is not fascinated by living in a house that is built on a tree?
 When you look at their pictures surrounded by tall trees with birds flying around, you are bound to go into a dream state.
 My dream to stay in a tree house came true when Pugdundee safaris invited me to experience them at their luxury tree house resort – Pench Tree Lodge on the edge of Pench National Park.
 Yes, it is the land of Mowgli and Jungle Book.
 It can not get better than this to experience a treehouse living.

 Leisure destination – the modern day version of tree-house is a 19-20th CE creation.
 It started in Europe, difficult to pinpoint where, when rich and famous started commissioning them for leisure.
 Today, there are professional companies who specialize in building tree-houses and tree house resorts.
 You can differentiate between various tree-houses by the way they are built, how you climb them etc.

 There are primarily two types of tree houses – one sitting on high stilts around a tree and other built around the tree trunk.
-Former are obviously more popular and reliable.
+Former is obviously more popular and reliable.

 Pench Tree Lodge – Living in a Luxury Treehouse

 We reached The Pench Tree Lodge – the tree house resort of Pugdundee safaris quite late at night.
 We were welcomed with a fair bit of instructions like no food in the tree house, no stepping out alone after sunset.
 As the staff guided us to our tree house through a path surrounded by grasslands, we could hear the jungle all around.
 We climbed almost two floors on the wooden staircase to reach our tree house.
 This being a luxury tree house had everything we would need.
 At night jungle could be felt only through the sounds mostly of crickets.

 Luxury Treehouse at Pench Tree Lodge by Pugdundee Safaris